After a left hemisphere stroke, you can optimize recovery by understanding the unique side effects that may occur.

 Below, you will learn about these side effects along with rehabilitation methods to help you regain lost function.
 Let’s get started.

 First, it’s important to know what a stroke is and how it’s treated.

 A stroke occurs when the blood flow in the brain becomes blocked by either a clogged artery (ischemic stroke) or burst artery (hemorrhagic stroke).

-Once a stroke patient arrives in the hospital for treatment, doctors can restore blood flow in the brain with blot-busting drugs (for ischemic stroke) or surgery (for hemorrhagic stroke), generally speaking.
+Upon arriving to the hospital for treatment, doctors can restore blood flow in the brain with blot-busting drugs (for ischemic stroke) or surgery (for hemorrhagic stroke), generally speaking.